dpillai/javascript30/README.md

 # javascript30
-Projects done as port of the JavaScript 30
+Projects done as part of the JavaScript 30